 Product Design & Manufacturing Engineering, B.S.E.

-Product design and manufacturing engineers are innovators whose designs enhance people's lives.
+Product design and manufacturing (PDM) engineers design and build systems to tackle problems big and small.
 They integrate new concepts and prototypes and devise methods and systems to develop desirable products, from design and planning to production and delivery, for a globally competitive marketplace.

 Students are prepared for engineering careers and leadership roles through B.S.E. and M.S.E programs that integrate academic studies with hands-on learning and paid professional experiences in actual engineering companies.